 Duty Free & Shopping – Some of the airport shops provide duty free shopping.
 In addition, the airport offers a good variety of shops to pass the time.

 Food & Drinks – At the time of this update, there were no 24-hour food concessions.
 Many food concessions begin to open at 5:00AM.
 Vending machines are also available.
+Bring your own water bottle!
+There are 11 water bottle filling stations once you have passed through security.

 Rest Zones – There are no dedicated sleeping areas, quiet areas or rest zones.
 If this information has changed, click here to update this guide.

 Smoking – There are designated smoking areas on the upper and lower ramps outside the terminal.
+Smoking is prohibited in front of the outside entrances.

 The airport is open 24 hours.